 Tackle a DIY Project

 If you find yourself watching TikTok hacks throughout the week, wishing you could transform your boring kitchen table into a cool spray foam table, now is the time.
-Tackling a project you’ve been wanting to do not only is a fun activity, but you’ll feel a huge sense of reward at the end of your staycation.
+Tackling a couple of small DIY projects you’ve been wanting to do not only is a fun activity, but you’ll feel a huge sense of accomplishment at the end of your staycation.